 Having a reliable editor to review and edit your writing is essential to making it the best it can be.
 Contact me if you’d like help with your work.
-I can give you an estimate for the editing.
+I can give you a cost estimate for the editing.

 I recently did a developmental edit for Terra Fletcher’s “Flex Your Communication” book and added a review for her.
 I also assisted with her second book, “Flex the Freelance” that is now available through Amazon.